piebug/sample-api-docs/README.md

 * **Must be automatically regenerated and redeployed whenever the default branch is updated.** The deployed documentation should always be up-to-date, but no one should have to remember to do this.

 . . .

+- why this repo
+  - define the problem needing to be solved (incl. being able to automatically deploy changes into a minimal branch, custom name, etc)
+  - tools (openapi, redocly, github pages)

+  - what is openapi
+    - EXTREMELY brief blurb
+    - link to reference docs

+  - what is redoc/redocly
+    - less brief blurb
+    - navigating free/premium features (fuck this shit)
+    - links

+  - what is github pages
+    - normal brief blurb

+- how to view (gh pages link)
+  - complex API version, with references, code examples, etc
+  - simplest API definition
+    - why openapi 2.0 (if anything it'll be easier in 3)

+- how to do this yourself
+  - STEP BY STEP

+- contributing (lol don't)

+- license (mit dunno why)

+---

 ## Working on your OpenAPI Definition